-After 22 years at It’s Only Natural (ION) Restaurant, its masterful head chef Mark Shadle sought new challenges, so he and his wife Ami opened G-Zen, a sort of Neo-ION, as half its menu is same as ION's, but with new and more imaginative names.
-Rather than dwell on the politics of opening a vegan restaurant merely 25 miles from ION, instead let's rejoice in the expanded choice for the vegan community of two stellar restaurants.
-What could be better than ION?
+After 22 years at It’s Only Natural (ION) Restaurant, its masterful head chef sought new challenges, so he and his wife opened G-Zen, initially a sort of Neo-ION, as half its menu was the same, but with new and more imaginative though sometimes pretentious names.
+What could have been better than ION?
 Two ION’s!

 Yet who can refrain from making comparisons?
 (Obviously not I).
 Many new dishes do distinguish it from ION, especially in recent years.
 For instance one entree here is all raw, with many side dishes raw too.
 Decor and dinnerware are more elegant and opulent than at hippie artsy ION.
 (You decide which better suits your personality.)
 I do prefer the “vibes” (yeah man, am a hippie) of ethnically-diverse and middle-class Middletown to that of predominantly Caucasian and affluent New-Haven-bedroom Branford, and prefer the trip to Middletown on scenic and lightly traveled Route 9 rather than on industrialized and truck-choked and traffic-jammed Interstate 95.